Choosing The Correct Reticle Glass Size For Your Eyepiece

 Reticle is a 20mm scale.
-If you order it on a 17mm diameter
+If you order it on a 19mm diameter

-Reticle, you can see that it will not completely fit.
+reticle you can see it will not completely fit.
 We

-understand that sometimes this is intentional because you may want
+will assume this is done intentionally because you want

-the geometry to go right to the edge.
+the pattern to go right to the edge.
 So, if you order this, we

-If you have any doubt at all, please contact us before ordering.
+If you have any doubt or questions at all, please contact us before ordering.

 We are experts in making custom reticles and stage micrometers (or other similar products).
 If you need a reticle

 or stage micrometer with an artwork design, physical dimension

-may increase depending on the complexity and size of the artwork, product dimensions
+may differ depending on the complexity and size of the artwork, product dimensions

 and requested substrate material.
 An exception is if we